University Facilities and Support Services

 Library 100, (406) 657-2168

 A full range of career services is available to help students gain experience and skills that will clarify career goals and facilitate entry into the job market.
-Services include career counseling and testing, part-time and work study jobs both on campus and in the community, career resource library, campus interviewing, and career/job fairs and workshops.
+Services include career exploration, part-time and work study jobs both on campus and in the community, career resource library, job search skills including resume editing and mock interviewing, and career/job fairs and workshops.
 Visit us on the web at www.msubillings.edu/careers

 Cooperative Education Internships (Co-Op) create educational partnerships among Montana State University Billings, the business community, and students.
 This unique academic experience allows students to earn academic credit, combining classroom learning with practical work experience under supervision of both faculty and employer.
 Learn more at www.msubillings.edu/careers/cooped/students.htm